The prevalence of organic and herbal remedies is rampant today, with pregnant women embracing these teas due to their many benefits.

 You can enjoy organic and herbal teas both as hot or cold beverages.

-Always check to ensure the organic formula is certified by the USDA to ascertain the credibility and ensure it is free of caffeine.
+Always check to ensure the USDA certifies the organic formula to ascertain its credibility and ensure it is free of caffeine.

 Most organic teas are not prepared by boiling, as this kills off essential components in the product.